Keyboard shortcuts

 • Remote peers may observe protocol-level status outcomes only, not internal guard-stage diagnostics.

-Aura System Architecture describes runtime layering.
+System Architecture describes runtime layering.

-Authorization describes guard chain ordering.
+Authorization describes authorization and budgeting ordering.

 Theoretical Model covers the formal calculus and semilattice laws.